Mathorga/behema/API_REF.md

 ## Cortex2D

-The Cortex2D (`bhm_cortex_2d`) is simply a 2D grid of neurons.
+The Cortex2D (`bhm_cortex_2d`) is a 2D grid of neurons.
 If you're familiar with cellular automata, the concept will be fairly easy to grasp, but, much like in a chess board, each neuron in the grid has neighbors.

 ### Members